Peace44/PrimeOrbit/README.md

 This project was created as part of a software engineering internship recruitment exercise.

 The primary goals were to:
-1. Implement a prime checking library in modern C++ (using OOP principles).
+1. Implement a modern C++ library (using OOP principles) for prime checking and prime factor decomposition.
 2. Provide a command-line interface (CLI) that accepts multiple numeric inputs.
 3. Use CMake for building both the main executable and the unit tests.
 4. Demonstrate clean code structure, test coverage, and good use of version control (Git).